Text Link

 Outpatient care

-The initial stage of outpatient care is generally called intensive outpatient (IOP) and will still require someone to receive treatment for several hours a day, several days a week.
-But the schedule is generally more flexible.
-It can allow the person to go to work, continue with school, or start participating more regularly in outside social situations.
+The initial stage of outpatient care is generally called intensive outpatient (IOP) and will still require someone to receive treatment for several hours a day, several days a week.1 But the schedule is generally more flexible.
+It can allow the person to go to work, continue with school, or participate more regularly in outside social situations.

-At this point, someone may continue going to therapy sessions led by a mental health professional or seeing doctors to regularly assess or tweak any prescriptions they may be taking, but they have essentially fully resumed their role at home and in society—armed with the strategies that can help them cope with life’s stressors in a healthier way.
+Regular outpatient status involves even less treatment.
+At this point, someone may continue attending therapy sessions or seeing doctors for regular medication assessments.
+Still, they have essentially fully resumed their role at home and in society—armed with the strategies that can help them cope with life’s stressors in a healthier way.

 At Within, we offer yet another option for people seeking help.